tethysplatform/tethys/docs/installation/production/additional/official_docker.rst

 Docker Compose
 ##############

-A faster way is to use the docker-compose.yml file to build and run the docker image.
+A more convenient way is to use a docker-compose.yml file to build and run the image.

 ::

     version: "3.2"